gregsdennis/Manatee.Json/docs_source/usage/serialization.md

 # Serialization

 The primary objective of every other JSON library that I have found is serialization; that is, converting an object into a JSON-formatted string.
 The problem with existing implementations is that they gloss over the part about building the JSON structure, which hides the actual structure from the library consumer.
 To contrast this behavior, Manatee.Json neatly defines and exposes the underlying structure to the consumer.
-The main benefit of this approach is that the consumer can browse and even edit the JSON structure before serializing it to a string or deserializing it into a model.
+The main benefit of this approach is that the consumer can browse, analyze, validate, and even edit the JSON structure before serializing it to a string or deserializing it into a model.

 The process of serializing an object checks for certain cases.
 These cases are listed in order of descending priority.